Identification, Images, & Information

 Habitat

-They are common in lightly shaded areas near swamps and streams, in meadows and woodlands.
-Larvae are primarily aquatic and semi-aquatic.
-(2)
+Lightly shaded areas near swamps and streams, in meadows and woodlands.

 Food

 Mouthparts are for piercing (with a short proboscis).
-Adults and larvae are predaceous on small insects.
-Although immatures of some species mine stems of grasses and other plants or live under bark of trees.
-Not much is known about larval feeding habits although some species are known to be predaceous.
-(2)
+Adults and larvae prey on small insects.
+Larvae of some species feed on plants; they mine stems of grasses and other plants or live under bark

 Life Cycle

-Larvae develop through several stages (instars) in wet to dry soil and pupate in cocoons made up of soil particles cemented together.
-Adults mate after elaborate and unique behavior, involving the males displaying their legs to the female.
-(2)
+Larvae develop in wet to dry soil, also in standing or slow moving water.
+They pupate in cocoons made up of soil particles cemented together.
+Pupae have a pair of long dorsal prothoracic respiratory horns and a pair of frontofacial sutures.
+Adults mate after elaborate and unique behavior, involving the males displaying their legs or wings to the female.